Trainee programme for young researchers

 The project aims at offering researchers being active in the National Bank's specialised areas the opportunity to get acquainted with the Bank's research activities as well as with its activities as to preparing decision-making.
 This experience should make it possible for them to gain new insights and should provide them with an additional incentive to engage in research activities within the public interest.
 This programme also offers the National Bank's researchers the opportunity to get acquainted with the latest developments in the scientific research at the universities.

-In this respect the National Bank has appealed to all candidates wanting to submit a research project in its various specialised areas: microeconomics and macroeconomics, monetary economy, financial economy and financial stability, econometrics and modelling, statistics, economic legislation, etc. The objective was to call on young researchers already having gained a minimum experience in the aforementioned areas and thus giving them the opportunity to round it out thanks to practical training in the National Bank.
+In this respect the National Bank has appealed to all candidates wanting to submit a research project in its various specialised areas: microeconomics and macroeconomics, monetary economy, financial economy and financial stability, econometrics and modelling, statistics, economic legislation, etc. It should be noted that the Bank's research program for the coming years will pay specific attention to new themes such as the economic implications of climate change, digitization and the heterogeneity between economic actors.
+The objective was to call on young researchers already having gained a minimum experience in the aforementioned areas and thus giving them the opportunity to round it out thanks to practical training in the National Bank.

 These projects cover a one to six month's period.
 The candidates are requested to write a research report.
 This paper will have to be presented at an internal seminar at the National Bank and may possibly be published in the Working Papers series of the National Bank.
 The candidates are expected to carry out their project autonomously, but are encouraged to do so in close co-operation with the National Bank's collaborators.